kasavin/AzureDataFactoryLab/DocumentationMLLab/mllab.md

 ## The Data

 We use the data from the previous exercise.
-You can access it [here](https://github.com/kasavin/AzureDataFactoryLab/blob/master/DocumentationMLLab/nyctaxiyellow_final.csv). we created a ready made dataset in the Azure ML Workspace named *taxidata* to save some time for you.
+You can access it [here](https://github.com/kasavin/AzureDataFactoryLab/blob/master/DocumentationMLLab/nyctaxiyellow_final.csv).
+We created a ready made dataset in the Azure ML Workspace named *taxidata* to save some time for you.
 Let's use this to start Modeling.

 ## Login to ML Workspace